Mental Health Services

 Family therapy involves face-to-face clinical mental health services that are facilitated by a specially trained mental health clinician and members of a family unit.
 In family therapy, the clinician assists the family members with identifying maladaptive interaction patterns between family members and developing competence in utilizing more adaptive patterns of interaction.
 Family members are assisted in understanding and improving the ways in which they interact and communicate with each other.
 Treatment is focused on changing the family dynamics by revealing areas of strength and reducing and managing conflict.
 The goal of family therapy is to get family members to recognize and address problem areas by establishing roles that promote autonomy and individual membership while maintaining a sense of family cohesion and solidarity and rebuilding positive family relationships.

-Behavioral Health Screening (BHS)
+Behavioral Health Screening

 The purpose of a Behavioral Health Screening (BHS) is to provide early identification of behavioral health issues and to facilitate appropriate referral for either a more focused/detailed assessment and/or for treatment.
 BHS is designed to identify behavioral health issues and/or the risk of the development of behavioral health problems.
 BHS is conducted using a standardized clinical assessment tool through client interviews and/or self-report.